cocos/cocos-docs/en/asset-workflow/prefab.md

 - If this prefab requires repeated execution of `cc.instantiate`, please select **For Multiple Instance Creation**, otherwise just keep the default **Auto Adjust**.

-### Setting delayed asset loading
+### Async Load Assets

-This item is disabled by default.
-If this item is enabled, it will delay the loading of other assets that the prefab depends on, improving the loading speed of some page-based games.
+This option is disabled by default.
+If this option is enabled, it will delay the loading of other assets that the prefab depends on, improving the loading speed of some page-based games.
 For details, please refer to the [Enable Async Load Assets](scene-managing.md#enable-async-load-assets) documentation.

 ### Readonly